Czeach/Breaking-Bad/README.md

 # Breaking-Bad
-This is a simple Kotlin Multiplatform Mobile project that retrieves and stores all the characters of the Breaking Bad series from the breaking bad API.
+This is a simple Kotlin Multiplatform Mobile project that retrieves and stores all the characters of the Breaking Bad series from the breaking bad API and displays the results in a list.
-The data is cached int an SQLDelight database and displayed to the user from the database.
+The data is cached in an SQLDelight database and displayed to the user from the database.
 The user can also search for characters by name.
+This application is built entirely with Jetpack Compose.

 ## Libraries used
-* [Ktor client:](https://ktor.io/) a multiplatform asynchronous HTTP client that allows you make network requests and handle responses, etc
-* [Hilt:](https://developer.android.com/training/dependency-injection/hilt-android) a dependency injection library for Android that provides a standard way to use DI in your application by providing containers for every Android class in your project and managing their lifecycles automatically.
-* [SQLDelight:](https://github.com/cashapp/sqldelight) SQLDelight is a cross-platform database library that generates typesafe kotlin APIs from SQL statements.
-* [Kotlin Flow:](https://developer.android.com/kotlin/flow)  a conceptually a stream of data that can be computed asynchronously.
-* [Jetpack compose:](https://developer.android.com/jetpack/compose?gclsrc=aw.ds&gclid=CjwKCAiA8bqOBhANEiwA-sIlN89YfvkT4TPJ3hbJCjJZswubf_cEPkYvEtYmbghr8Bl1rjWpX1qMNhoCUWkQAvD_BwE) Android’s modern toolkit for building native UI.
-It simplifies and accelerates UI development on Android.
-* [Accompanist coil:](https://github.com/google/accompanist) Accompanist is a group of libraries that aim to supplement Jetpack Compose with features that are commonly required by developers but not yet available.
+* MVVM and clean architecture
+* Jetpack Compose for UI
+* Multi-platform support from KMM
+* Hilt for dependency injection
+* Kotlin ktor for network call
+* SQLDelight database for offline caching
+* Compose Navigation for smooth navigation
+* Kotlin Flow to handle network calls
+* JUnit and Mockito for unit testing
+* Accompanist coil for loading images
+* Explicit error handling system

 ```